 The Fairest

-The whirlwind wasn’t chaos—at least not exactly.
-And the mesmerizing glare from the light around it wasn’t precisely destructive.
-But there was a rather foreboding quality to it, made all the more so by the woman dressed in black controlling what had suddenly turned into thick, shadowed lightening that danced in the palms of her hands.
+The whirlwind wasn’t chaos—at least, not quite.
+Too, the mesmerizing glare from the light around it wasn’t precisely destructive.
+But there was a rather foreboding quality to it, made all the more so by the woman dressed in black controlling what turned instantly into thick, shadowed lightening that danced in the palms of her hands.

 She dressed in black with purpose.
 Long ago she found that color fades and white darkens.
-Black it was, to maintain the passage of time; the color of the power she craved.
+Black it was, to maintain the passage of time.

 In her looking glass she sought the Fairest, as she was wont to do in a moment of weakness.